-- Creating a custom university style course, comprised of five tutorials, homework assignments and a final essay assessment, given to two classes of six secondary school students in years eight and nine from a non-selective comprehensive school in an underperforming area.
-The course served as an introduction to critical theory, introducing subjects such as psychoanalysis and postcolonial theory which the students would not have been previously familiar with and was developed with the course teacher and the Brilliant Club’s regional manager.
+As a tutor for the education access charity, The Brilliant Club, I created a custom university style course on cultural studies and critical theory, comprised of five tutorials, homework assignments and a final essay assessment, given to two classes of six secondary school students in years eight and nine from a non-selective comprehensive school in an underperforming area.
+The course served as an introduction to media and screen studies, introducing subjects such as psychoanalysis which the students would not have been previously familiar with.
+The unique course was developed in partnership with the course teacher of Broadoak school and the Brilliant Club’s regional manager.

 Editor in Chief, Doll Hospital Journal